Gonzaga University | 502 East Boone Avenue | Spokane, WA

 and edited collections.
 Born and raised in Chile, Dr. Bucciferro has received

-several scholarly awards and recognitions, and first traveled to the United
+several scholarly awards and first traveled to the United

 States with a fellowship from the State University of New York at Plattsburgh.

 Glen Frappier is Director of Gonzaga's Debate Program.
 Under his tutelage, the Debate Team has won numerous national and international recognitions.
 He joined Gonzaga in 1998, after competing and coaching at Southern Illinois University.
 In the Communication Studies Department, he currently teaches coursework in argumentation, debate, persuasion, and nonverbal communication.
 Before entering an academic career, Glen worked as a Communications Specialist in the United States Army.